Traplight launches Battle Legion mobile game and raises $9 million

 Besides EQT Ventures, investors include Play Ventures and existing investors Initial Capital and Heartcore Capital.
 The funding will be used to double down on Battle Legion, which merges qualities from mid-core and casual titles.

 Traplight was founded by game veterans Sami Kalliokoski, Jari Paananen, and Riku Rakkola.
-They previously scored a hit in 2016 with Big Bang Racing, and now they have a team of 30 working on Battle Legion.
+They scored a hit in 2016 with Big Bang Racing, and now they have a team of 30 working on Battle Legion.

 The mass battle multiplayer spectator game has strategy elements, but AI-controlled troops do all the fighting.
 Players can build their dream army from dozens of fighters, customize everything, and discover an expanding collection of skins, battlefields, portraits, banners, and titles.
-The team has been working for two years, building lots of prototypes with small teams and improving production.
-The company believes engagement with the new game is so strong it could have a hit on its hands.
+The company has been working for two years, building lots of prototypes with small teams and improving production.
+Traplight believes engagement with the new game is so strong it could have a hit on its hands.

-EQT Ventures founder Lars Jörnow spent six years at King, where he set up the mobile games team that launched Candy Crush Saga in 2012.